 Live Action TV

 - Doctor Who "The Christmas Invasion"; a newly regenerated Doctor saves the world by beating the leader of the Sycorax to ritual combat, standing as Earth's champion.
 During the course of this fight, the Doctor loses and regrows his right hand.
 When the leader tries to go back on it, though?
 The Doctor kills him easily.
 With a satsuma.
 At Christmas.
-Having just woken from a coma.
+Having just woken from a coma and getting his hand cut off.

 - "No second chances.
 I'm that sort of a man."